AndreaEgan06/TerminalChess/README.md

 It should compile with any compiler that supports at least c99.
 The terminal in which you run the program should support unicode characters.

+## Known bugs

+- [Castling rights](https://en.wikipedia.org/wiki/Castling#Castling_rights) are not being taken into account when determining whether the same position has been reached 3 times when determing if the game should be drawn by [threefold repetition](https://en.wikipedia.org/wiki/Threefold_repetition).
+If two positions look the same on the board but the castling rights are different, then the positions should be considered different.

+# Currently working on ...

+Documenting and refactoring the original source code.

 # Future plans

+Once I have properly documented and refactored this nightmare, I plan to fix the bugs I find along the way.
-I plan to refactor this project in the near future, and maybe add some more features like a single-player mode against a chess engine.
+Additionally, I plan to add some more features like a single-player mode against a chess engine or even more simple things like being able to play multiple games.